 Pulling it all together

 Depending on where you plan to use the bullet hole you may want different textures, so you may break off from here to create your own.
-I plan on using this in an game project so I’m looking to generate the following:
+I plan on using this in an Unreal Engine project so I’m looking to generate the following:

 - Height map (Greyscale)